FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_launch_rhel/st_launch_edge.md

 8. Specify unique names, so you can easily distinguish between instances.
 9. Specify the Security Groups.

-Assign the instances to the previously created SecureTransport Edge Security Group as described in the [](../../st_create_secgroups)<a href="../../st_create_secgroups" class="MCXref xref">Create Security Groups and Network Access Lists</a> section.
+Assign the instances to the previously created SecureTransport Edge Security Group as described in the [](../../st_create_secgroups)[Create Security Groups and Network Access Lists](../../st_create_secgroups) section.